gosouth/DHT22/README.md

 Jun 2017: Ricardo Timmermann, new for DHT22
 Code Based on Adafruit Industries and Sam Johnston.
 Please help to improve this code.

-PLEASE KEEP THIS CODE IN LESS THAN 0XFF LINES.
+PLEASE KEEP THIS CODE IN LESS THAN 0xFF LINES.
 EACH LINE MAY CONTAIN ONE BUG !!!

-*Building DHT22 lib*
+*Running DHT22*

 Create folder called DTH22.
 In this folder run:

 ```
 $ git clone https://github.com/gosouth/DHT22.git

+make menuconfig
+make
+make flash monitor
 ```

-*USE*
+##USE

 See DHT_main.c